 Generally, you cannot include in medical expenses current payments for medical care (including medical insurance) to be provided substantially beyond the end of the year.
-This rule does not apply in situations where the future care is purchased in connection with obtaining lifetime care of the type described under Long-Term Care, earlier.
+This rule does not apply in situations where the future care is purchased in connection with obtaining lifetime care or long-term care of the type described at Lifetime Care-Advance Payments or Long-Term Care earlier under What Medical Expenses Are Includible.